PartImageNet: A Large, High-Quality Dataset of Parts: PartImageNet Dataset

 \subsubsection{Object Categories}

 Analogous to tieredImageNet \cite{ren2018meta}, which is also a subset of ILSVRC-12 \cite{deng2009imagenet}, we group classes into super-categories corresponding to higher-level nodes in the ImageNet hierarchy.
 There are 11 super-categories in total.
-To make the dataset more challenging and more valuable, we pick up less rigid objects such as vehicle but choose more animals to annotate.
+To make the dataset more challenging and more valuable, we pick up fewer rigid objects such as vehicle but choose more animals to annotate.
 Thus for super-categories like Quadruped, they contain around 40 classes while for super-categories such as vehicle, boat, they only have less than 10 classes.
 In total, there exists 118 classes out of 158 which are non-rigid objects.
-Besides, unlike tieredImageNet, we do not split different categories into training, validation and testing sets separately.
-Instead, we try to ensure there exists all super-categories in the training, validation and testing sets, but at the same time, the specific classes are different (i.e. the super-categories are shared among training and testing sets, but the classes are not).
-In this way, as introduced in previous section, this dataset can be easily extended to research areas such as few-shot learning.
-Additionally, the hierarchical structure of PartImageNet may be useful for approaches to take advantage of it and combine with the valuable part annotation for efficient transfer learning.
-We leave such interesting extensions in the future work.